Dr-Coconut/PwnHacks/README.md

 Note:

-Injector(executable) must be in the same directory as 'pwnhack.dll'
+Injector(executable) must be in the same directory as 'pwnhack.dll'(pwnhack/debug)

 May be flagged as a threat, antivirus off